jcouv/jcouv.github.io/_drafts/2015-09-14-diophantine-equations-and-turing-decidability.md

 The notion of Diophantine sets can naturally be extended to properties, relations and functions.
 I'll just illustrate those with examples:
 - We already saw that the set of even numbers is Diophantine, therefore so is the corresponding property: Even(a) -> bool.
-- We could show that the set of pairs {a, b} where a is not equal to b, therefore so is the corresponding relation: NotEqual(a, b) -> bool.
+- We could show that the set of pairs {a, b} where a is not equal to b is Diophantine, therefore so is the corresponding relation: NotEqual(a, b) -> bool.
-- Similarly, it can be extended to functions. *TODO*
+- We could show that the set of triplets {a, b, c} where a is the remainder of b divided by c is Diophantine, therefore so is the corresponding function: a = rem(b, c).

 In this fashion, step by step, you can show that more complex sets and relations are Diophantine, such as divisibility, non-divisibility, remainder, greatest common divisor, and exponentiation.
 The exponentiation is quite tricky and corresponds to the set of triplets {a, b, c} such that a = b^c.
-This allows to introduce exponential Diophantine equations (where variables appear as exponents) and find them equivalent polynomial representation. or the set of primes (!).
+This allows to introduce exponential Diophantine equations (where exponentiation can appear in the expression along with additions and multiplications) and provides a method find them equivalent polynomial representations. or the set of primes (!).

 Cantor numbering